 Your grades can be viewed on the GAKUMU System.
-The release date will be notified on the bulletin board and by email.
+The release date will be notified on the bulletin board.
 You may also access your grades from networks off campus.

 9.2 Certificate Issuing Machines

 Transcripts and other documents may be printed using Certificate Issuing Machines on campus.